 In camera minutes should be adopted by meeting participants just like any other meeting minutes would be.
 Once the main minutes of a past meeting have been adopted, the committee or group would then go in camera in order to adopt the in camera minutes and then move out of camera once this has been done.
 It may be a bit tedious but, not much!

-Here is a a template for an In Camera policy.
-You will need to adapt it to your particular circumstances.
+A policy will need to be adapted to your organizations particular circumstances.
 Particular attention should be paid to where and how such in camera minutes will be stored and who will have access (thus the need for the previously mentioned secure and limited access part of your computer system).
 You might also want to include a statement as to how long such records will be maintained before being destroyed.
 This would probably be the same amount of time regular minutes are kept (hopefully all organizations have a policy around maintenance of such records).

 Who Has Access?